YYDC Summer Intensive + Audition

 Get a closer look of artistic director and choreographer Yin Yue's signature FoCo Technique training, in depth study of the repertoire, experience the creative process and an opportunity to audition for the upcoming evening length creation Citizen II in the summer 2020.

-The Summer Intensive + Audition will be hosted at Mark Morris Dance Center Cole Studio from June 28th to July 2nd with training hour from 10am to 5pm.
+The Summer Intensive + Audition will be hosted at Mark Morris Dance Center Duffy Studio from June 28th to July 2nd with training hour from 10am to 5pm.
 The daily FoCo Technique training and creative process will be taught and choreographed by artistic director Yin Yue and repertoire(s) study will be taught by the company's rehearsal director Grace Whitworth.
-The fee for the week long Summer Intensive + Audition is $450 (please see the daily hour break down below) and selected candidates will receive a link to register for the session via email.
+The fee for the week long Summer Intensive + Audition is $450 (there is no additional fee for audition) and selected candidates will receive a link to register for the session via email.

 To apply for intensive + audition please submit the following material before March 1st, 2020